qidasu/Seatle-airbnb/README.md

 # Seatle-airbnb
- The project to explore the data of Seatle airbnb
+ The project to explore the data of Seatle airbnb (not yet finished)